Prometheus monitoring example

 The types of metrics have three areas.
 First, we have the Docker Engine, Builds, and Containers.

-2. Then for Build metrics, it is helpful for information such as the number of builds triggered, canceled, and failed.
+2. Then, for Build metrics, it is helpful for information such as the number of builds triggered, canceled, and failed.

 Wrap up: Prometheus monitoring.

-So for Prometheus monitoring, we have Prometheus exporters that can get metrics for, let’s say, a Linux server and application metrics that can support Prometheus using a client library.
 Both have an HTTP endpoint that returns metrics in the standard Prometheus format.
 Once the HTTP endpoint is up and running on the application ( legacy or cloud-native ), Prometheus will scrape ( collect ) the metric with dynamic or static approaches.

 Matt Conran: The Visual Age